Azure/aks-engine-azurestack/llm/instructions/07-defaults-scheduler-test.md

    - begin with: `func TestSchedulerFeatureGates`

 # Input Validation
-- Get Kubernetes version in xml tag <KubernetesVersion>
+- Extract the Kubernetes version from the <KubernetesVersion> XML tag.
-- Ensure the Kubernetes version is in the format [MAJOR].[MINOR].[REVISION].
-If the version starts with a leading 'v' (e.g., v1.31.8), remove the 'v'.
+- Retrieve the removed feature gate from the <RemovedFeatureGate> XML tag.
-- Get Removed feature gate in xml tag <RemovedFeatureGate>
+- In the **TestSchedulerFeatureGates** function, search for the variable named `featuregate[MAJOR][MINOR]` corresponding to the Kubernetes version (e.g., for version 1.30.10, look for `featuregate130`).
-- If a test for [MAJOR].[MINOR].[REVISION] does not exist, add the test logic for [MAJOR].[MINOR].[REVISION] at the end of the function TestSchedulerFeatureGates.
+    - If this variable is NOT found, return "True"; if it is found, return "False".

 Function **TestSchedulerFeatureGates** verify the elimination of removed feature gates for [MAJOR].[MINOR].[REVISION]